GravityPDF/gravity-pdf-documentation/docs/v6/users/activation-errors.md

 description: "When activated, a number of checks are run to ensure the web server meets all the requirements.
 Find out how to fix any problems that may occur."
 ---

 When Gravity PDF is activated, it will run a number of checks to ensure your web server meets all the [software requirements](installation.md#requirements).
-It also verifies the minimum version requirements for WordPress and Gravity Form.
+It also verifies the minimum version requirements for WordPress and Gravity Forms.
 If it detects a problem, a notice will be displayed in your admin area.

 ## Activation Errors

-### WordPress Version 4.X is required
+### WordPress version X is required

-This error means your WordPress software doesn't meet the minimum software requirements – currently WordPress 4.8 and above is supported.
-To resolve the issue use WordPress's One-Click Update feature to get the latest version.
-Navigate to `Dashboard > Updates` in your admin area to update WordPress.
+This error means your WordPress software doesn't meet [the minimum software requirements](installation.md).
+To resolve the issue use WordPress's One-Click Update feature, found on the `Dashboard -> Updates` page in your admin area, to get the latest version.

+If you aren't ready to upgrade and your server meets the minimum requirements needed to run Gravity PDF v5, a prompt will show up allowing you to easily downgrade back to the latest release of the v5 branch (still actively supported).

+### Gravity Forms is required

+Gravity PDF is an add-on for the form builder plugin Gravity Forms, and cannot be used on your WordPress website without it.
+You will need to install and activate Gravity Forms before you can begin using Gravity PDF.
+Don't have a Gravity Forms license?
+[Go purchase one now](https://rocketgenius.pxf.io/c/1211356/445235/7938).

-### Gravity Forms Version 2.x is required
+### Gravity Forms version X is required

-This error means you either haven't installed Gravity Forms or your version of Gravity Forms doesn't meet the minimum software requirements – currently, Gravity Forms 2.3.1 and above are supported.
-If you haven't installed Gravity Forms, [go get yourself a license](https://rocketgenius.pxf.io/c/1211356/445235/7938), download and then install the plugin.
-Otherwise, use Gravity Forms' automatic updater to get the latest version.
-Navigate to `Forms -> Updates` in your admin area to update Gravity Forms. **One-click updates require an activate Gravity Forms license key**.
+This error means the version of Gravity Forms you are running doesn't meet [the minimum software requirements](installation.md).
+To resolve, use Gravity Forms' automatic updater on the `Forms -> Updates` page in your admin area to get the latest version. **Note: One-click updates require an active Gravity Forms license key**.

+If you aren't ready to upgrade and your server meets the minimum requirements needed to run Gravity PDF v5, a prompt will show up allowing you to easily downgrade back to the latest release of the v5 branch (still actively supported).

 ### You are running an outdated version of PHP

-This error means the version of PHP running on your website's web server isn't compatible – currently, version 5.6 and above are supported.
-To fix this issue you'll need to contact your web hosting service and ask them to switch you to the latest version of PHP – we recommend using PHP 7.0 or higher.
+This error means the version of PHP running on your website's web server does not meet [the minimum software requirements](installation.md).
+To fix this issue you'll need to contact your web hosting service and ask them to switch you to the latest version of PHP.

+If you aren't ready to upgrade and your server meets the minimum requirements needed to run Gravity PDF v5, a prompt will show up allowing you to easily downgrade back to the latest release of the v5 branch (still actively supported).

 ### The PHP Extension MB String could not be detected